RateCity.com.au

 Is there a difference between renter’s insurance and landlord insurance?

-While landlord insurance will often cover any damages to the property caused by the tenant, a tenant is responsible for their own possessions, including their clothes, furniture, electrical appliances, books, and other belongings.
-So, if a disaster occurs, tenants could potentially lose everything and miss out on the compensation.
+While landlord insurance will often cover any damage to the property caused by the tenant, a tenant is responsible for insuring their own possessions, including their clothes, furniture, electrical appliances, books, and other belongings.
+So, if a disaster occurs, tenants could potentially lose everything and miss out on compensation.

-If you’re a tenant, it may be worth looking into renter’s insurance, which is a form of contents cover for people living in rented properties.
+If you’re a tenant, it may be worth looking into renter’s insurance, which is a specialised type of contents cover for people living in rented properties.
+As well as covering the home’s contents, renter’s insurance may also cover tenant-specific risks such as providing temporary accommodation if the home was to burn down.
 If you’re a landlord, some agents recommend making renter’s insurance a condition of your lease.

 Is home insurance required if you already have landlord insurance?

 If you take out building and contents insurance as part of your landlord insurance, you may not need an additional home insurance policy - depending on what the policy covers.
-But, if you only opt for tenant protection, you will not be covered if the contents inside the house are broken or stolen.
+But, if your landlord insurance only covers tenant protection, your property may not be protected.

 Compare home insurance